 All frames and forks come with a 2 year warranty.
 That means, if you break it under normal use, I fix it.
 I pay for shipping, materials, repaint and time.
 This applies to the original owner of the bike.
 If you're not the original owner, see the second paragraph.

 After 2 years you are not forgotten.
-Bike frames and forks break (very seldomly), this is life.
+Bike frames and forks break (rare, but it happens), this is life.
 To ensure that your investment lives on, I will still fix it, it's just now on you to cover expenses.
 The customer covers shipping, materials, repaint and $25/hr for my time to get it going again.

 How do I work them Monē Changer dropouts?